GoogleChrome/developer.chrome.com/site/en/blog/private-prefetch-proxy/index.md

 - The `google_prefetch_proxy_eap` section allows you to opt into the EAP.
 - The `fraction` field gives you control over the prefetch traffic by specifying how much Private Prefetch Proxy should let through.
 See the [traffic control](#traffic) section for more details.

-This traffic advice file should be placed under the `/.well-known/` path of your website, and served with a MIME type of `application/trafficadvice+json`.
+This `traffic-advice` file should be placed under the `/.well-known/` path of your website (i.e. `/.well-known/traffic-advice`), and served with a MIME type of `application/trafficadvice+json`.
 Doing so will allow Chrome to speed up navigations to your website from participating referrers on links for which the user has no cookies or local state.
 From past experiments, we've seen between 20% to 30% faster [LCP](https://web.dev/lcp/) on prefetched navigations.

 In the future, we hope to expand this feature to links with cookies or local state while maintaining its privacy characteristics.
 The challenge with cookies is that they might be used to alter the user experience in hard to predict ways.
 So, website owners will most likely have to opt in or adjust their site to benefit from Private Prefetch Proxy for links with cookies.